auxbot-discord-bot/docs/docs/faq/readme.md

 ### What information does AuxBot store?

-AuxBot stores a lot of your information into a database on a secure server.
+AuxBot stores your information into a postgres and or redis database on a secure server.
 The data that AuxBot stores is all publicly available information and is in no way private.

 It is not possible for AuxBot to store your personal information without your permission.
 Private information such as passwords, OAuth backup codes and emails is all secured by discord and not available for any bot.